israel-007/DBreeze/README.md

 1. Download the project files.
 2. Extract the files to your server directory.
-3. Include the `autoload.php` file located inside the `config` folder in your project.
+3. Include the `autoload.php` file located inside the `DBreeze` folder in your project.

 ## Database Settings

 Define your Database

-You can do this by editing the `app.env` file inside the config folder, you can find 2 seetings there, one for locan development and other for live development.
+You can do this by editing the `app.env` file inside the `DBreeze/config` folder, you can find 2 seetings there, one for locan development and other for live development.
 This makes database definition easy either youre developing locally or you just host your project, you wont have to update the database settings every time.

 Once that is done, you can start development.